friday/lottie-node/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: For questions that aren't issues.
+about: For questions that aren't about bugs, improvements or features.
 ---

 <!--